 M-Wek's mission is to show the world the sheer power of properly considered recruitment.
 Operating primarily in the finance and tech sectors, M-Wek treat everyone with respect and never act like a recruitment robot.
 They're also driving change within their industry by actively working to address the gender and diversity imbalance within these sectors.

 Brand + Marketing Strategy, Identity + Brand Design, Web Design, Copywriting, Illustration + Animation.

 To underpin the colour palette with a dose of seriousness, we added a deep blue which is known to evoke feelings of reliability, trust and dependability.
 Deep blue is the go-to for many banks, financial institutions and social media giants for this very reason.
-We went one step further by adding a deep teal, a unique blend of blue’s stability and green’s optimism.
+We went one step further by adding a rich teal, a unique blend of blue’s stability and green’s optimism.
 Finally, a light warm grey acts as the neutral shade, whilst benefiting the palette further with its futuristic, stable and dignified connotations.

-These gradients provide a strong backdrop to M-Wek’s new website.
-Sitting as an animated canvas, they form the foundation that everything else is based upon.
-The peach acts as a guide, showing users around the website by it’s use in illustration or as prominent calls to action.
-By encouraging people to explore further into the site they can read more of M-Wek’s story.
+Gradients provide a strong backdrop to M-Wek’s new website.
+Sitting as an animated canvas, they form the foundation on which everything else is based upon.
+The peach acts as a guide, directing and encouraging users around the website, indicating what to click and highlighting calls-to-action.
 Delivered in a collection of pages that take more inspiration from broadsheets, these column based layouts are rich with typographical details, animated charts and M-Wek’s core values.

 The brand tone of voice has been established to act more like a knowledgeable friend instead of faceless office entity.
 The copy, written in partnership with M-Wek, blends professional insight with informal turn of phrase.
 Optimistic, straightforward and with a little dose of wit, we aimed to create a verbal identity for M-Wek that is both polished and approachable.